Man dies in hospital following stabbing outside Jane Subway Station

 Subway trains are currently bypassing Jane Station due to the incident.

+“The safety of our customers and employees is paramount and I would encourage anyone who has any information about the incident to contact the police at 4116-808-1100,” he said.

+The post also included a link to the TTC’s safety and security web page.

-Anyone with information is asked to contact Toronto polcie at 416-808-1100 or Crime Stoppers anonymously.
+Anyone with information is asked to contact Toronto police at 416-808-1100 or Crime Stoppers anonymously.